+Summary and Proposal:

+Proposal 4: UE reports the time elapsed since CHO execution until connection failure to network (LS to RAN2).

 In CHO, the source gNB provides the conditional configuration to UE.
 When receiving the conditional configuration, the UE performs CHO evaluation and perform CHO execution.
 The source gNB has no idea when UE performs CHO execution.
 The time elapsed since receiving the CHO configuration until the CHO execution is useful for the source gNB to decide whether CHO configuration is provided too early or too late to the UE.
 If the CHO configuration is provided too early to the UE, it makes unnecessary radio resource reservation in the target gNB.
 [3] [6] and [8] propose that UE reports the time elapsed since receiving the CHO configuration until the first CHO execution to NW.